 Focus on foods high in antioxidants

 Most fruits and vegetables are excellent sources of antioxidants, which help fight oxidative stress (cell damage) in the body.
-An article in Current Neuropharmacology suggests that oxidative damage could play a role in depression and anxiety.
+An article in

 As such, healthcare professionals recommend antioxidants as one possible way to help control symptoms of these mental health conditions.
 High-antioxidant foods include berries, beans, nuts, citrus fruits, and apples.